-8 Top-Rated Day Trips from Phoenix
+9 Top-Rated Day Trips from Phoenix

-1 Grand Canyon
+1. Grand Canyon

 The most scenic option on the way to the Grand Canyon is to drive north on Highway 17, breaking off at Highway 179 to 89A to see the red rock scenery of Sedona, and then drive through scenic Oak Creek Canyon to Flagstaff.
 Be aware, the Oak Creek section is a steep and narrow paved road, with switchbacks, that can be very busy on holidays and weekends during the high season.

 To turn a day trip to the Grand Canyon into an overnight getaway, you can find accommodation right outside the park entrance in the small town of Tusayan.
 Hotels here range from luxury to budget.
 Some good choices include the upper-end The Grand Hotel at the Grand Canyon, the moderately priced Holiday Inn Express, or the pet-friendly Red Feather Lodge.

 - Read More: